Making your social media content accessible to the visually impaired

 How I create an image description

-Don’t be overwhelmed by the thought of creating a description for n image, the next time you post an image take the time to look at your image for a bit.
-Determine what is important about that image, what draws your eyes to this image, Think about what the primary subject of the image is, Write that all down then turn away from your image and read your description, if it accurately describes what is in your image, then look at it again.
-See if there is something important in the image that you missed before posting the description.
-Think about my description of the dog above, does your description offer the reader enough information to make a mental picture of your content without being overly poetic?
+Don’t be overwhelmed by the thought of creating a description for an image, the next time you post an image take a couple of minutes to try this simple exercise.
+First, take a few moments to really look at your image.
+Determine what is important about that image, what draws your eyes to this image, think about what the primary subject of the image.
+Write that all down then turn away from your image and read your description, if you believe it accurately describes what is in your image, then look at it again.
+Determine if there is something important in the image that you missed before creating the description.
+Think about my description of the dog above, does your description offer the reader enough information to build a mental picture of your content without being overly poetic?
 Then you are done – good job.

 Do I have to go back and include descriptions for all my images?

-Depending on how long your content platform has been going, this can be a daunting undertaking.
-Start with the most important images on your site, like navigation images, logos and content in your most important and most viewed articles.
-Start today, the next time you post something on social media turn on image descriptions and add them.
+Depending on how long you have been creating content on your platform, whether Facebook Twitter or a website, the prospect of adding descriptions to all of your content can be a daunting undertaking.
+Start with the most important images on your site or the tweets that have converted the best for you.
+For a website, navigation images, logos and content in your most important and most viewed articles.
+Start today, the next time you post something on social media get into the habit of adding image descriptions, it only takes a couple of minutes.
 Even if your old content never gets descriptions, at least your future content will start becoming more accessible to everyone.

 In a nutshell: